sany1231/binvec/README.md

 BINVEC is C extension for postgreSQL.

-Purpouse of this extansion is to sum array input with integer input (representing binary values) into one summary array.
+Purpouse of this extension is to sum array input with integer input (representing binary values) into one summary array.
 Why not just SQL function ?
 Becouse C extensons are much faster than SQL functions, if you are working with grate amount of data 3x faster function can save a lot of time.

 ## Example